Tunisia judge orders opposition top official's imprisonment | Politics

 - Tunisia

-An anti-terrorism judge in Tunis has ordered the imprisonment of former Prime Minister Ali Larayedh, vice-president of the popular Islamist opposition party Ennahdha, days after legislative elections marked by a very low turnout.
+An anti-terrorism judge in Tunisia has ordered the imprisonment of former Prime Minister Ali Larayedh, vice-president of the popular Islamist opposition party Ennahdha, days after the country held a legislative election marked by a very low turnout.

-Ines Harrath, a lawyer with knowledge of the case, said the judge's decision, announced on Monday, is linked to a case in which other Ennahdha officials are suspected involving Tunisians who went to fight alongside extremists in Syria.
+The judge's decision, announced on Monday, is linked to a case in which other Ennahdha officials are suspected of involving Tunisians who went to fight alongside extremists in Syria, according to Ines Harrath, a lawyer who has worked with a group of attorneys defending Larayedh.

+The party said its vice-president was “deliberately targeted” in a “vain and flagrant attempt” by authorities and President Kais Saied to cover the “failure” of Saturday's vote, which was the election's first round of balloting.

-Only 11.22% of Tunisian voters cast ballots in Saturday's legislative elections, according to Farouk Bouaskar, president of Tunisia's Election Authority, who released the preliminary official results on Monday.
-That is about 1 million voters out of over 9 million inscribed on the electoral list.
+Only 11.22% of Tunisian voters cast ballots, according to Farouk Bouaskar, president of Tunisia's Election Authority.
+That is about 1 million voters out of over 9 million registered.

+Bouaskar said 21 candidates were elected in the first round, while 133 candidates are qualified for the second round of voting scheduled for Jan.
+19. Definitive results will be announced on March 3, he said.

-Opposition parties — including the Salvation Front coalition that the Ennahdha party is part of — boycotted the polls because they say the vote is part of Saied's efforts to consolidate power.
-The decision to boycott will likely lead to the next legislature being subservient to the president, whom critics accuse of authoritarian drift.
+Opposition parties, including the Salvation Front coalition that Ennahdha belongs to, boycotted the election, saying it was part of Saied's efforts to consolidate power.
+The decision not to participate in the vote likely will lead to a new legislature that is subservient to the president, whom critics accuse of authoritarian drift.

+In his first public comments on the election, Saied rejected criticism over the low turnout and accused opponents of trying to cast doubts on whether the new parliament would be representative of voters' views.

-In a referendum in July, Tunisians approved a constitution that hands broad executive powers to the president.
+In a July referendum, Tunisians approved a constitution that hands broad executive powers to the president.
 Saied, who spearheaded the project and wrote the text himself, made full use of the mandate in September, changing the electoral law to diminish the role of political parties.

 Critics say the electoral law reforms have hit women particularly hard.
 Only 127 women were among the 1,055 candidates running in Saturday's election.